 Many CRM software vendors charge a monthly fee per user which you’ll need to factor into your costs.

 CRM tools are applications that tap into your customer directory so you can better communicate with your customers.
 Some examples of CRM tools include:

 SMS messages: texts can be used to confirm appointments, update customers about service changes and make occasional announcements about timely information

-Customer retention tools: personalisation, promotions, gamification; a Harvard Business Review study has shown that increasing customer retention by 5% can ultimately increase profits by 25% to 95%
+Customer retention tools: personalisation, promotions, gamification (elements like leaderboards, badges and status updates), loyalty schemes.; a Harvard Business Review study has shown that increasing customer retention by 5% can ultimately increase profits by 25% to 95%

 Customer support: making your business available to customers 24/7, whether through online chats or email support; the less you leave your customers hanging, the more likely they’ll come back to you again, even if they’ve had a problem with a product or service in the past.
 Using twitter to reply to customers: makes customers, especially Millennials, feel heard in real-time and lets them know that your business values each individual customer enough to respond to personal inquiries via a social and very public platform.